htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     seconds in the future.
 The default is to only refuse jobs whose expiration time has already passed.

+:macro-def:`CONTAINER_SHARED_FS`
+    This is a list of strings that name directories which are shared on the execute machines and may contain container images under them.
+    The default value is /cvmfs.
+When a container universe job lists a *condor_image* that is under one of these directories, HTCondor knows not to try to transfer the file to the worker node.

 condor_preen Configuration File Entries
 ----------------------------------------